 REVISED PROPOSAL AT CRICKLEWOOD

 Thank you for visiting our website.
-Here we outline our revised proposal for a ready-mixed concrete plant at Cricklewood Rail Freight Facility (RFF) off Edgware Road.
-This is an update to our original planning application (reference 20/4817/FUL) submitted in October 2020 following public consultation and several adjustments to ease concerns raised.
+Here we outline our revised planning application (reference 21/3936/FUL) submitted in July 2021 for a ready-mixed concrete plant at Cricklewood Rail Freight Facility (RFF) off Edgware Road.
+This is an update to our original planning application (reference 20/4817/FUL) and follows further public consultation and several adjustments to ease concerns raised.

 The original application had a ‘recommendation for approval’ from planning officers because of its alignment with Barnet, London and national policies including those that support the use of rail for freight (to reduce road miles and carbon emissions).
 This is also reflected in the land use classification at Cricklewood RFF, one of just a handful of rail sidings in London with the capacity to handle freight activity without unacceptable impact.
 Locating a concrete plant at the rail sidings is a good way to minimise vehicle movements and road miles.

 Our original application was refused by the Barnet planning committee in February 2021, prompting us to look again at our proposal.
 This has led to our revised application which seeks to address the reasons for the refusal of the original application.
 These include alterations to site layout and plant height as well as an independent heritage appraisal of the local area.
 Our website has been updated to reflect the changes made to our new planning application.